CartoDB/carto.js/doc/api_methods.md

 ## cartodb.createLayer(_map, layerSource [, options] [, callback]_)

-With visualizations already created through the CartoDB console, you can simply use the `createLayer` function to add them into your web pages.
+With visualizations already created through the CARTO console, you can simply use the `createLayer` function to add them into your web pages.
 Unlike `createVis`, this method requires an already activated `map` object and it does not load a basemap for you.

 #### Arguments

 Name |Description
 --- | ---
 map | Leaflet `L.Map` object.
 The map should be initialized before calling this function. layerSource | contains information about the layer.
-It can be specified in multiple ways<br/><br/>**Tip:** See [Multiple types of layers Source Object](http://docs.cartodb.com/cartodb-platform/cartodb-js/layer-source-object/#multiple-types-of-layers-source-object)
+It can be specified in multiple ways<br/><br/>**Tip:** See [Multiple types of layers Source Object](http://docs.carto.com/carto-engine/carto-js/layer-source-object/#multiple-types-of-layers-source-object)

 options |
 --- | ---
 &#124;_ https | loads the layer as HTTPS.
 True forces the layer to load.
-See [HTTPS support](http://docs.cartodb.com/cartodb-platform/cartodb-js/other-stuff/#https-support) for example code.
+See [HTTPS support](http://docs.carto.com/carto-engine/carto-js/other-stuff/#https-support) for example code.
 &#124;_ refreshTime | if set, the layer is auto refreshed in milliseconds.
 See a refreshTime code [example](https://github.com/CartoDB/cartodb.js/blob/develop/examples/createLayer_refresh_time.html).<br/><br/>**Tip:** To refresh and display the latest data in seconds, include the seconds after the defined milliseconds in the code (i.e., `refreshTime: 2000 // 2 seconds`).
 &#124;_ infowindow | set to false if you want to disable the infowindow (enabled by default).
-For details, see [Creating an infowindow with the `createLayer()` function](http://docs.cartodb.com/faqs/infowindows/#creating-an-infowindow-with-the-createlayer-function).
+For details, see [Creating an infowindow with the `createLayer()` function](http://docs.carto.com/faqs/infowindows/#creating-an-infowindow-with-the-createlayer-function).
 &#124;_ tooltip | set to false if you want to disable the tooltip (enabled by default).
-This option is specific for when you create a map using the CartoDB Editor, and have enabled the tooltip [(infowindow hover)](http://docs.cartodb.com/cartodb-editor/maps/#infowindows) option.
+This option is specific for when you create a map using the CARTO Editor, and have enabled the tooltip [(infowindow hover)](http://docs.carto.com/carto-editor/maps/#infowindows) option.
 This option disables the tooltip in createLayer.<br/><br/>See a tooltip code [example](https://github.com/CartoDB/cartodb.js/blob/develop/examples/createLayer_custom_tooltip.html).
 &#124;_ legends | set to true to show legends in the map.
-For an example, see this [CartoDB.js example with legends disabled](https://github.com/CartoDB/cartodb.js/blob/develop/examples/createLayer_noLegend.html).
+For an example, see this [CARTO.js example with legends disabled](https://github.com/CartoDB/cartodb.js/blob/develop/examples/createLayer_noLegend.html).
 &#124;_ time_slider | show an animated time slider with Torque layers.
 This option is enabled by default, as shown with `time_slider: true` value.
 To disable the time slider, use `time_slider: false`.
-See a Torque Time Slider code [example](https://github.com/CartoDB/cartodb.js/blob/develop/examples/torque_time_slider.html).<br/><br/> For details about customizing the time slider, see the [Torque.js](http://docs.cartodb.com/cartodb-platform/torque/torque-time-slider/) documentation.
+See a Torque Time Slider code [example](https://github.com/CartoDB/cartodb.js/blob/develop/examples/torque_time_slider.html).<br/><br/> For details about customizing the time slider, see the [Torque.js](http://docs.carto.com/carto-engine/torque/torque-time-slider/) documentation.
 &#124;_ loop | a boolean object that defines the animation loop with Torque layers.
 Default value is `true`.
 If `false`, the animation is paused when it reaches the last frame.
-For details about Torque, see the [Torque.js](http://docs.cartodb.com/cartodb-platform/torque-js/) documentation.
+For details about Torque, see the [Torque.js](http://docs.carto.com/carto-engine/torque-js/) documentation.
 &#124;_ layerIndex | when the visualization contains more than one layer this index allows you to select what layer is created.
 Take into account that `layerIndex == 0` is the base layer and that all the tiled layers (non animated ones) are merged into a single one.
-The default value for this option is 1 (usually tiled layers).<br/><br/>See [`layer.featureOver(_event, latlng, pos, data, layerIndex_`)](http://docs.cartodb.com/cartodb-platform/cartodb-js/events/#layerfeatureoverevent-latlng-pos-data-layerindex) for details about binding functions to layer events.
+The default value for this option is 1 (usually tiled layers).<br/><br/>See [`layer.featureOver(_event, latlng, pos, data, layerIndex_`)](http://docs.carto.com/carto-engine/carto-js/events/#layerfeatureoverevent-latlng-pos-data-layerindex) for details about binding functions to layer events.
-&#124;_ filter | A string, or array of values, that specifies the type(s) of sublayers to be rendered if you are using multiple types of layer source objects (eg: `['http', 'mapnik')](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#layergroup-configurations).
-All non-torque layers (http and mapnik) will be rendered if this option is not present.<br/><br/>See a createLayer filter [example](http://docs.cartodb.com/cartodb-platform/cartodb-js/layer-source-object/#multiple-types-of-layers-source-object).
+&#124;_ filter | A string, or array of values, that specifies the type(s) of sublayers to be rendered if you are using multiple types of layer source objects (eg: `['http', 'mapnik')](http://docs.carto.com/carto-engine/maps-api/mapconfig/#layergroup-configurations).
+All non-torque layers (http and mapnik) will be rendered if this option is not present.<br/><br/>See a createLayer filter [example](http://docs.carto.com/carto-engine/carto-js/layer-source-object/#multiple-types-of-layers-source-object).
 &#124;_ no_cdn | set to true to disable CDN when fetching tiles.
 For a complete example of this code, see ["odyssey_test.html"](https://github.com/CartoDB/cartodb.js/blob/2983b2fdcef914afdb1f4fdae173471143930452/examples/odyssey_test.html). callback(_layer_) | if a function is specified, it will be invoked after the layer has been created.
-The layer will be passed as an argument.<br/><br/> See the [example of loading multiple layers from Cartodb in a Leaflet Map](https://github.com/CartoDB/cartodb.js/blob/develop/examples/callback_layer.html).
+The layer will be passed as an argument.<br/><br/> See the [example of loading multiple layers from CARTO in a Leaflet Map](https://github.com/CartoDB/cartodb.js/blob/develop/examples/callback_layer.html).

 ### Passing the url where the layer data is located
 ```javascript